yoctoproject/poky/documentation/profile-manual/usage.rst

    tools/perf/Documentation

-There's also a nice perf tutorial on the perf wiki that goes into more detail than we do here in certain areas: `Perf Tutorial <https://perf.wiki.kernel.org/index.php/Tutorial>`__
+There's also a nice perf tutorial on the perf wiki that goes into more detail than we do here in certain areas: `perf Tutorial <https://perf.wiki.kernel.org/index.php/Tutorial>`__

 ftrace
 ======

-"ftrace" literally refers to the "ftrace function tracer" but in reality this encompasses a number of related tracers along with the infrastructure that they all make use of.
+"ftrace" literally refers to the "ftrace function tracer" but in reality this encompasses several related tracers along with the infrastructure that they all make use of.

 ftrace Setup